AlexGameside/bodax-masters-new/README.md

-# Bodax Masters - Valorant Tournament Platform
+# Unity League - Professional Tournament Platform

 A modern, full-stack tournament management platform for Valorant competitions built with React, TypeScript, and Firebase.